 About Voya Financial, Inc.

-Voya Financial offers retirement, investment, and (mostly life) insurance services to nearly 14 million individual and corporate customers.
-Its retirement products include 401(k), IRAs, and brokerage accounts.
+Voya Financial (Voya) offers retirement, investment, and (mostly life) insurance services to nearly 14 million individuals, workplace participants and institutions in the United States.
+Its retirement products include recordkeeping and plan administration services, tailored participant communications and education programs, digital capabilities for sponsors and plan participants (plus mobile capabilities for participants), trustee services and institutional and retail investments.
 Its investment management division offers international and domestic equity, fixed-income, and multi-asset products.
-Its insurance covers individual, term, and universal life, as well as employee benefits (stop loss, group life, disability, etc.), which it sells to mid-sized and large companies.
-Launched in the US in 1975 as a subsidiary of Netherlands-based ING Groep, it spun off and went public in 2013.
+The employee benefits offers stop loss insurance, voluntary benefits, and group life and disability products which it sells to mid-sized and large companies.
+Launched in the US in 1975 as a subsidiary of Netherlands-based ING Group, it spun off and went public in 2013.

-Voya Financial is well diversified across four reporting segments: Retirement, Individual Life, Employee Benefits, and Investment Management.
+Voya is well diversified across three reporting segments: Retirement, Investment Management and Employee Benefits.

-The company has more than $460 billion in assets under management or administration; the majority is held in its Retirement and Investment Management segments.
+The company has more than $270 billion in assets under management or administration; the majority is held in its Investment Management segment.